razlei25/word-changer-game/README.md

 ## Background
 This project is an improved version of the word changer game from assignment 5 in the Basic Programming (Python) course.
-The user interaction is through a GUI instead of theough the command line.
+The user interaction is through a GUI instead of through the command line.
 Additionally, at the end of each game the user has an option to save the the results to a file to keep track.

 ## AI prompts (Visual Studio Code copilot GPT-4.1)